 Keeping secrets is intellectually demanding.
 Our mind knows that each secret is an unsatisfactorily resolved issue, so it keeps bringing it back along with its associated emotions.
 But secrets have an additional emotion associated with them, and that is fear.
 Guilty secrets carry with them the knowledge that if they are exposed then shame will follow, and it is that burden that we can change.
 The process is simple, but deeply uncomfortable to perform.
 Our mind anticipates that we will be judged badly if the secret is exposed and that shame will follow, and this is the source of the fear.
 But if we tell our secrets and do not receive condemnation then the fear associated with that secret dissipates because shame did not follow.
 To remove the distress of a secret you simply have to tell it to someone that doesn’t judge you for it.
 “All you have to do is to tell someone your secrets” is very easy to say but incredibly uncomfortable to do and it will only be successful if the right listener is found.

-The person with whom we share these secrets has to be someone that we can trust to keep them confidential, but also someone that will hear them without passing judgement.
+The person with whom we share these secrets has to be someone that will keep them confidential, but also someone that will hear them without passing judgement.
 This may seem a tall order but it is easier than might be expected.
 You will find suitable people in recovery communities and most especially any group that has some sort of 12-Step basis because this is specifically a part of that program.
 Also any rehab or alcohol counselling will certainly do this in one way or another.
 But even if we can’t find a way to formally tell our secrets then there are still ways to get them heard, and again, we can use a recovery community to do this.
-We can use the informal periods at meetings to drop our secrets into conversations one by one or we can arrange a private conversation with someone we feel comfortable with and use that to unload a bundle of them.
+We can use the informal periods at meetings to drop our secrets into conversations one by one or we can use a private conversation with someone we feel comfortable with to unload a bundle of them.

 Getting rid of all our secrets doesn’t have an instant uplifting effect, the benefit is felt differently.
 It is not a moment when the heavens part and heavenly choirs sing, it is more like when a lingering pain ceases.
-We do not feel a sudden relief (other than having got past a very uncomfortable task).
+We do not feel a sudden relief, other than that we have got past a very uncomfortable task.
 The relief is in the time that follows.
-Once this is done then we remove an undercurrent of anxiety from our lives but it is a bit like not noticing the moment that a headache disappears.
+Once this is done then we remove an undercurrent of anxiety from our lives but it is a bit like not noticing the moment when a headache disappears.
 We don’t feel it in that moment because we don’t directly notice the benefit when something bad stops happening.
 But it is there and we get an overall lift in our mood that comes from this relief from continuous and nagging anxiety.